How we support Parishes

 Diocesan staff and consultants are available to lead congregations through a variety of processes that can help enhance a congregation's collaborative spirit, deepen its spirituality, focus its attention and energize it to do the work God is calling it to do.

 Accepting a call to vestry is challenging.
 Balancing the ministry of the church with parish management can be even more so.
 And finding ways to incorporate new members, missions, and celebrations takes particular skill.
 Vestry retreats provide an opportunity for church leaders to recharge, reconnect, and learn new skills.
 Whether they last a day or a weekend, they are wonderful tools for celebration and recalibration.
-Contact the Rev. Canon Paula Clark to explore what might be helpful for your parish.
+Contact the Rev. Dr. Robert Phillips to explore what might be helpful for your parish.

 Strategic Ministry Review

 We rely on the Holy Spirit, but God gives us data, too.
 Whether parish leaders want to explore where their parish fits on the congregational life-cycle, what preponderance of gifts their congregants have, how people feel about the Sunday experience, or what programs parishioners believe could be more vital, gathering data from the congregation about itself can be critical.
-Contact the Rev. Canon Paula Clark to share your vision or challenge and see if a parish assessment could help.
+Contact the Rev. Dr. Robert Phillips to share your vision or challenge and see if a parish assessment could help.

 Parishes are complicated, and each is unique.
 Our consultant pool can tackle a variety of training topics, group dynamics issues, and parish life scenarios.
-Please contact the Rev. Canon Paula Clark to see if we can help.
+Please contact the Rev. Dr. Robert Phillips to see if we can help.